 AB 1826 – Commercial Organics

-In October 2014, California passed Assembly Bill 1826 (AB 1826), mandating commercial establishments that generate a minimum of 4 cubic yards of organics per week to arrange for an organics recycling program.
+In October 2014, California passed Assembly Bill 1826 (AB 1826), mandating commercial establishments arrange for an organics recycling program.
 Organics include both food scraps and yard trimmings.

-The goal of this legislation is to avoid sending organic materials to the landfill, therefore finding the best and highest use for these resources.
+The goal of this legislation is to avoid sending organic materials to the landfill, therefore conserving resources and combating climate change.